palaa159/Docs/software/02-OpenBCI_Streaming_Data_Format.md

 * **!**streamingData
 	* The radios appear to be a transparent UART betweeen the PC and target uC
-	* [Command characters](https://github.com/OpenBCI/Docs/blob/master/software/01-OpenBCI_SDK.md) need some delay before and after to pass from PC to target uC
+	* [Command characters](https://github.com/OpenBCI/Docs/blob/master/software/01-OpenBCI_SDK.md) need some delay before and after sending to pass from PC to target uC
 * streamingData
 	* Device radio expects to get 31 bytes in each data packet from the uC
-	* After 1 second of no transmission, Device and Host will revert to **!**streamingData mode
+	* After 1 second of no transmission, or not getting 31 bytes in time, Device and Host will revert to **!**streamingData mode
 	* Command characters can be sent from PC following timing protocol above

 ### Binary Format